bucs110fall2023/final-project-team-fos/README.md

 2. Sound effects & Background music

+3. Moving background

-3. Move with keyboard
+4. Move with keyboard

-4. Destroyed when hit by killership
+5. Destroyed when hit by killership

-5. As time goes by, 2 ability boxes appear when needed
+6. As time goes by, 2 ability boxes appear when needed

-6. When colliding with the first abilitybox, player gets laser or shield or speed ability.
+7. When colliding with the first abilitybox, player gets laser or shield or speed ability.

-7. When colliding with the second abilitybox, player could get either the stronger version of their first ability or get a second ability while maintaining the first ability.
+8. When colliding with the second abilitybox, player could get either the stronger version of their first ability or get a second ability while maintaining the first ability.

-8. Counts how much time the player survived
+9. Counts how much time the player survived

-9. Quit game
+10. Quit game

 ### Classes